SciSharp/SiaNet/README.md

 # A Basic example
-The below is a classification example with Titainc dataset.
-Able to reach 75% accuravy in 10 epoch.
+The below is a classification example with Titanic dataset.
+Able to reach 75% accuracy within 10 epoch.
 ```
 var dataset = LoadTrain(); //Load train data
 var test = LoadTest(); //Load test data